 - to change diltiazem for an angiotensin converting enzyme inhibitor, ramipril, a non-cytochrome P450 substrate,

 - to stop alprazolam,

-- to give metoprolol in the morning and at dinner time,
+- to give metoprolol tartrate in the morning and at dinner time,

 - to give atorvastatin at bedtime.

 All these approaches eliminated drug-drug interactions and competitive inhibition on CYP3A4.
 Within 2 weeks, MT had much more energy and was feeling better.
-No need at all for an antidepressant after all!
+No need for an antidepressant after all!